Convict Tang (Acanthurus triostegus)

 Minimum Tank Size: 125 gallons

-The Convict Tang can be found in near-shore habitats and tide pools in geographical areas that range from the Arabian Peninsula, to the Hawaiian Islands, to Baja California extending down to Panama.
-It may be that wide range that make this fish very hardy in captivity, and easy to acclimate to a wide variety of tank systems.
+The Convict Tang can be found in near-shore habitats and tide pools in geographical areas that range from the Arabian Peninsula to the Hawaiian Islands, to Baja California extending down to Panama.
+It may be that wide range that makes this fish very hardy in captivity, and easy to acclimate to a wide variety of tank systems.
 It is seen by many as an ideal fish to introduce a beginner to the hobby.

 The fish obviously gets its name from its appearance that is colored bright white or silver highlighted by six vertical black bars extended the length of its body.
 This is considered to be “disruptive coloration” making it more difficult for a predator to get a sense of where the fish is.
 At night the colors become a very dark, near-black color, again to evade any night stalkers.

-You will find their mouths are turned slightly downward that makes it easier to graze on algae, any activity you will find it doing quite often.
+You will find their mouths are turned slightly downward that makes it easier to graze on algae, any activity you will find it does quite often.
 Unlike most other surgeonfish the Convict females are larger than the males.
 Both sexes will typically reach 3.25-4.25 inches, but larger males usually top off just under 7 inches.
 Larger females, when fully grown, can actually reach a size exceeding 10 inches.

 The sharp blades that you find on other surgeonfish are present on the Convict but are not well-defined.